WebP image format support

 The author was also very quick to respond to bug reports.

-#4 Updated by Hannes Strangmeier 10 days ago
+Updated by Hannes Strangmeier over 2 years ago

 There are several ways to identify the IM/GM support, although some have some drawbacks.